adeweaver/docs/src/oss/python/integrations/tools/writer.mdx

 ## Chaining

-Due to specificity of Writer Graph tool (you don't need to call it manually, Writer server will call it by himself and return RAG based generation) it's impossible to invoke it separately, so GraphTool can't be used as part of chain
+Due to specificity of WRITER Graph tool (you don't need to call it manually, WRITER server will call it itself and return RAG based generation) it's impossible to invoke it separately, so GraphTool can't be used as part of chain

 ## API reference